ipdb/website/OPERATIONS.md

 - **User** means an individual using IPDB, as defined by a unique Key.

 ## Roadmap
-- May 2016 - Announcements of a “public BigchainDB” at various conferences: re:publica (Berlin), csv,conf,v2 (Berlin), OuiShare (Paris), including the announcement of some Caretakers and a private test net.
+- May 2016 - Announcements of a “public BigchainDB” at various conferences: [Re:publica](https://re-publica.de/en) (Berlin, May 2-4, 2016), [csv,conf,v2](http://csvconf.com/) (Berlin, May 3-4, 2016), [OuiShare](http://2016.ouisharefest.com/) (Paris), including the announcement of some Caretakers and a private test net.
 - June 8, 2016 - Announcement of IPDB at Internet Archive event, including announcement of additional Caretakers and a public test net.
 - September 1, 2016 - Launch of public production net, along with billing system.